mcuquet/datasciencecoursera/3 Getting and Cleaning Data/Project/Codebook.md

   `WALKING_UPSTAIRS`, `WALKING_DOWNSTAIRS`, `SITTING`, `STANDING` or `LAYING`.

 The rest of the variables encode the mean and standard deviation of each measurement, each appended by `.Mean` and `StdDev` respectively.
+They are computed as the average for each activity and subject.
+All variables are normalized and bounded within [-1,1].
 They are:

 - `BodyAcceleration.X.Mean`
 - `BodyAcceleration.Y.Mean`